-The Environmental Impact Report (EIR) for this project has been prepared as a Program EIR pursuant to CEQA Guidelines Section 15168.
+The Final EIR for this project has been prepared as a Program EIR pursuant to CEQA Guidelines Section 15168.
 The degree of specificity in the EIR corresponds to the specificity of the general or program level policies of the Project and to the effects that may be expected to follow from the adoption of the Project.
 The EIR is not as detailed as an EIR on specific development projects or implementation programs that might follow.

-The California Environmental Quality Act (CEQA) requires analysis not only of potential direct or primary impacts, but also of potential indirect or secondary effects which may be caused by a proposed project and may be reasonably foreseen, even though later in time or farther removed in distance.
-In light of these principles, the EIR discusses and classifies the potential indirect, secondary effects arising from the project specifically and from cumulative development, which may subsequently occur under the Project.
+CEQA requires analysis not only of potential direct or primary impacts, but also of potential indirect or secondary effects which may be caused by a proposed project and may be reasonably foreseen, even though later in time or farther removed in distance.
+In light of these principles, the Final EIR discusses and classifies the potential indirect, secondary effects arising from the project specifically and from cumulative development, which may subsequently occur under the Project.

-The project mitigates the environmental impacts to the maximum extent feasible as discussed in the findings made below.
-Where feasible, changes and alterations have been incorporated into the project, which are intended to avoid or substantially lessen the significant environmental effects identified in the EIR.
+The project mitigates the environmental impacts for Class I impacts to the maximum extent feasible as discussed in the findings made below.
+Where feasible, changes, and alterations have been incorporated into the project, which are intended to avoid or substantially lessen the significant environmental effects identified in the Final EIR.

-The EIR identified mitigation measures designed to reduce potentially significant impacts which might occur from development under the Project.
+The Final EIR identified mitigation measures designed to reduce potentially significant impacts which might occur from development under the Project.
 During the process of incorporating these mitigation measures in the Project, some minor changes have been made that do not impact the effectiveness of the mitigation measures.

 Public Resources Code Section 21081.6 and CEQA Guidelines Section 15091(d) require the County to adopt a reporting or monitoring program for the changes to the project that it has adopted or made a condition of approval in order to avoid or mitigate to the maximum extend feasible the environmental effects.
-All mitigation measures identified in the Final EIR (15EIR-00000-00002) have been incorporated directly into the Winery Ordinance (Land Use Development Code, section 35.42.280) as shown in Attachment C of the Planning Commission staff report dated May 3, 2016.
+All mitigation measures identified in the Final EIR have been incorporated directly into the Winery Ordinance (Land Use Development Code (LUDC), section 35.42.280) as shown in Attachment 4, of the Board Letter dated November 1, 2016, which is hereby incorporated by reference.
 To ensure compliance with adopted mitigation measures during project implementation, the ordinance includes specifications for each adopted mitigation measure that identify the action required and the monitoring that must occur.
-Therefore a separate mitigation monitoring and reporting program is not necessary and the Planning Commission finds the Winery Ordinance 35.42.280 sufficient for a monitoring and reporting program.
+Therefore a separate mitigation monitoring and reporting program is not necessary and the Board of Supervisors finds the Winery Ordinance 35.42.280 sufficient for a monitoring and reporting program.